 If you are looking to improve your listening comprehension, communicating with native speakers is a good way to improve your understanding of the language.
 More importantly, listening to them and taking in the language directly from their mouth.
 There is always the option of going to a friend who may speak the language.
 However, knowing or finding somebody who speaks the language you are seeking to learn may not be such an easy task.

-This fact then makes one option seem the most sensible and accessible: finding a language tutor.
+This fact then makes one option seem the most sensible and accessible: finding an online language tutor.
 By doing this, you will be able to listen to them in every lesson.
 With the personal nature of the lessons and the close contact you will be engaging in, you will be able to pick up on several things through just listening to them.
 They also have the knowledge required to help you with your listening skills.

 It is crucial to be aware that teaching a language is not easily done.
 You cannot go to just anybody for help with your learning.
 Only professional and experienced tutors can really provide this assistance, which are exactly the skills Learn&Co tutors possess.
 Hearing the language spoken by someone who is a tutor and also a native speaker is a great method of familiarising yourself with it and improving your overall comprehension.
 They are known to provide insight on the language and the customs that follow it.
 With language, there can be a variety of context clues that won’t be evident to you through reading a textbook.